Aeroen/Discorrect/ReadMe.md

 Q: How does it work?
 A: Each message from a specified channel is overwritten, then deleted.
 Every action is followed by a short pause for obvious reasons.

+Q: Devtools were disabled on the desktop app.
+How do I do?
+A: You'll find an answer from a Discord official [there](https://www.reddit.com/r/discordapp/comments/sc61n3/comment/hu4fw5x).
+Path of the mentioned file on Linux should be `~/.config/discord/settings.json`.

 Q: Why would you overwrite before deletion?
 A: Officially, deleted messages are also deleted server-side.
 However, since Discord is proprietary software, there is no way to review its source code: we can only rely on their word.
 Blind trust should be avoided as much as possible whenever dealing about privacy, hence this choice was made.

 Q: Yeah, I don't care.
 How can I delete my messages as fast as possible, without overwriting?
 A: Use the `-d` or `--dont-overwrite` flag to disable overwriting.
 Maybe `-s 3` or `--speed 3` as well, that's up to you.

+Q: How come I'm getting connection errors after a few deletions?
+A: Restrictions on delays between actions were "recently" added to Discord.
+If the default speed causes issues, you can reduce it with `-s 1` or `--speed 1`.